No Tags Found!

 From India, Mumbai

-I completely agree with the viewpoints expressed here which are really hit the point.
-Additionally, in the process of convincing your boss about different job-descriptions, you may also want to bring this up:
+I completely agree with the viewpoints expressed here, which really hit the point.
+Additionally, in the process of convincing your boss about different job descriptions, you may also want to bring this up:

-We are offering different compensation levels to the computer operators - juniors and seniors (which I believe your company is doing).
-That means, we expect all three to make contributions to the company at levels that effectively differ from one another.
-This difference in the levels of expectation about their respective contribution justifies that we have distinct job descriptions for all three.
-Also, it is possible that one (junior) may be reporting to the other (senoir), hence it should need a mention in the job description as well.
+We are offering different compensation levels to the computer operators—juniors and seniors (which I believe your company is doing).
+That means we expect all three to make contributions to the company at levels that effectively differ from one another.
+This difference in the levels of expectation about their respective contributions justifies that we have distinct job descriptions for all three.
+Also, it is possible that one (junior) may be reporting to the other (senior); hence it should need a mention in the job description as well.

-As regards the form of sentence to be used for the job description, different companies use different criteria, and both work.
-You can check various reputed interent job boards and career webpages of well-known companies to get an idea; and devise description according to your company's requirements.
+As regards the form of the sentence to be used for the job description, different companies use different criteria, and both work.
+You can check various reputed internet job boards and career webpages of well-known companies to get an idea and devise a description according to your company's requirements.
 Hope this helps.

 Regards,